hoang-chinh/personal-portfolio/netflix_project/README.md

-An exploratory analysis was performed on the dataset provided on Kaggle (https://www.kaggle.com/datasets/shivamb/netflix-shows/data?select=netflix_titles.csv).
-See the page for more information on licensing, etc.
+This project provides an exploratory analysis of Netflix data from Kaggle (https://www.kaggle.com/datasets/shivamb/netflix-shows/data?select=netflix_titles.csv).
+For details on licensing, please refer to the Kaggle page.

-The analysis used Python (Jupyter IDE) to interpret the Netflix data.
-Throughout the analysis, various comments were made to show the reader all the reasons behind the chosen techniques.
+The analysis was conducted in Python using Jupyter Notebook, with comments explaining the reasoning behind each technique used.